• Resources

-As you prepare for your disability hearing, it’s natural to feel nervous about what the judge will ask you.
+As you prepare for your Social Security disability hearing, it’s natural to feel nervous about what the judge will ask you.
 But there are some clear guidelines you can follow to give yourself the best chance of success.

-So whether your disability hearing happens in person or over the phone, here are the top tips from our lawyers on how to answer questions at SSDI hearings:
+So, whether your disability hearing happens in person or over the phone, here are the top tips from our lawyers on how to answer questions at SSDI hearings:

-The judge and other people involved at a disability hearing will ask a lot of questions that you don’t need to answer.
+The judge and other people involved in a disability hearing will ask a lot of questions that you don’t need to answer.
 In fact, doing so could potentially hurt your case.
 But at some point, the judge will address you directly, like to ask about your health condition, daily activities, or job history.

 In particular, the judge will probably ask several hypothetical questions to the vocational expert — someone who provides information about the physical and mental demands needed to perform different types of jobs.
 It’s tempting to respond to these questions because it may sound like they’re talking about you, but you don’t need to.